 A year ago, I approached my Congressman’s office to promote the ideas in this blog based on implementing cost-benefit analysis.
 His staffer’s first question was, “Do you consider healthcare a right or a privilege?”

 Healthcare Is a Public Good

 I now have an answer: Neither.
 It is a public good.
-Namely, health, healthcare access, and the healthcare system are best understood as a part of the social contract, something we all contribute to in order to derive a greater collective benefit.
+Namely, health, healthcare access, and the healthcare system are best understood as a part of the social contract, something to which we all contribute in order to derive a greater collective benefit.

 Consider the coronavirus vaccine.
 The vaccine’s development has been a cooperative effort based on years of basic science research, in turn based on knowledge disseminated through networks of research universities.
 These universities benefited from free flow of financial capital, intellectual capital, and human capital facilitated by global trust and diplomacy.
 Venture capitalization was a hybrid of public, non-profit, and private funds.
 Distribution will now depend on competent civil servants, and in-arm inoculations will be done by organized cadres of professionals, communicating effectively though public channels.